Mountain bike rider crashes in Bear Claw Poppy Reserve, gets flown to hospital

 Intermountain Life Flight was dispatched to the area to assist after the rider reported he was having difficulty feeling anything below his waist, Washington County Sheriff’s Search and Rescue Liaison Darrell Cashin said.

-“That is indicative of a possible neck or back injury, but that could be temporary because it’s a shock to the spinal cord, but still we didn’t want to take any chances,” Cashin said.
+“That is indicative of a possible neck or back injury, but that could be temporary because it’s a shock to the spinal cord,” Cashin said, “but still we didn’t want to take any chances.”

-Once rescuers arrived, the rider was placed on a backboard to immobilize him and reduce further injury.
+Once rescuers arrived, the rider was placed on a backboard to immobilize him and reduce chance of further injury.
 He was then loaded into the medical helicopter and flown to Dixie Regional Medical Center for evaluation and treatment.

 According to statements made at the scene, the man came upon a steep downward slope while riding along the trail and started to pick up speed as he descended the hill, Cashin said.
 Nearing the bottom, the rider lost control of the mountain bike and flew over the handlebars before hitting the ground head-first.